ithacaxyz/odyssey-examples/chapter1/bls-multisig/README.md

 }
 ```

 After that, we perform signature verification, by invoking the PAIRING precompile with the aggregated public key and the signature.
-Notice that we are invoking `getOperationPoint` method we've defined earlier to map the operation to a point on G2 which we can verify against the signature.
+Notice that we are invoking the `getOperationPoint` method we've defined earlier to map the operation to a point on G2 which we can verify against the signature.
 ```solidity
 BLS.G1Point[] memory g1Points = new BLS.G1Point[](2);
 BLS.G2Point[] memory g2Points = new BLS.G2Point[](2);